Life brings challenges—but support is here

 If I am awarded, how will I receive my assistance?

 If your application is approved, your gift card or check will be mailed to the address you provide.
-Please make sure your mailing address is accurate when applying — replacement cards or checks may not be issued if the address is incorrect.
+Please make sure your mailing address is accurate when applying — replacement checks may not be issued if the address is incorrect.

 In-person pickup may also be available for those who can collect their award at the Hawaiian Council’s main office in Kapolei.
 If you’d prefer to pick up your award in person, please contact your case manager to make arrangements.